Feeling OK about ourselves

 Unhealthy pride is a kind of wallpaper over shame.
 We use words like grandiosity, conceit, vanity and arrogance.
 I guess this is the kind of pride that comes before a fall!

-This is not about becoming over inflated.
-If it’s true, it’s true, and there’s no shame in knowing it (see what I did there)?
+This is not to become over inflated.
+If it’s true, it’s true, and there’s no shame in knowing it.
+(See what I did there?)

-There are some wonderful sources of wisdom on this subject like Christiane Sanderson (details of her wonderful book here) and if you have 20 minutes to invest, why not watch this dazzling TED talk by Brené Brown.
+There are some wonderful sources of wisdom on this subject like Christiane Sanderson and if you have 20 minutes to invest, why not watch this dazzling TED talk by Brené Brown.